Lake Mead

 Lake Mead is a reservoir formed by the Hoover Dam on the Colorado River in the Southwestern United States.
 It is located in the states of Nevada and Arizona, 24 mi east of Las Vegas.
 It is the largest reservoir in the US in terms of water capacity.
 Lake Mead provides water to the states of Arizona, California, and Nevada as well as some of Mexico, providing sustenance to nearly 20 million people and large areas of farmland.
+Lake Mead fell to its lowest level since its original filling on 7 August 2026 (elevation 1040.40 ft) and has reached an elevation of only 1038.83 feet as of 31 August 2026.

 At maximum capacity, Lake Mead is 112 mi long, 532 feet at its greatest depth, has a surface elevation of 1229 feet above sea level, has a surface area of 247 sqmi, and contains 28.23 e6acre.ft of water.

 The lake has remained below full capacity since 1983 owing to drought and increased water demand.
 On May 31, 2022, Lake Mead held of full capacity at 7.517 e6acre ft, having dropped in June 2021 below the reservoir's previous all-time low of 9.328 e6acre ft recorded in July 2016, and never returning to that level.
-By December 2024, following the implementation of water conservation measures, Lake Mead's water levels had risen by 16 feet again over two years.
+By December 2024, following the implementation of water conservation measures, Lake Mead's water levels had risen by 16 feet over two years, before falling to a new low level in August 2026.